imperugo/imperugo.github.io/_posts/2014-06-16-how-to-get-notifications-from-windows-azure-website.markdown

 layout: post
 title: How to get notifications from a Windows Azure website
 date: 2014-06-16 18:37:42
-description: "Get up to date with Windows Azure and Zapier.
+description: Get up to date with Windows Azure and Zapier.
 In this post we'll see how to get notification from your client application using a third party service."
 comments: true
+imagePath: /assets/2014/06/windows-azure-management-portal.png
 categories:
 - azure
 tags: